RoboSats/robosats/docs/_pages/docs/03-understand/03-premium.md

 Create an order, then input the "Premium over Market (%)" which can be a positive, negative, or zero percentage value.
 By default, the order premium is priced relative to the bitcoin-fiat market rate.

-Or, instead of the default setting, makers can select the explicit pricing method** by choosing an exact amount of Sats to exchange for the fiat amount given.
+Or, instead of the default setting, makers can select the explicit pricing method (*see footnote*) by choosing an exact amount of Sats to exchange for the fiat amount given.

 When selecting a premium, consider the payment method(s) and amount you have chosen; these, along with your desired premium, will compete with other live orders to incentivize and entice robot takers.
 Experiment with different premiums to find what works best for your specific orders.